jsspen/listeners-friend/README.md

 - The URL to a list at RateYourMusic.com can be supplied as an input source
 - Playlist name is automatically set to the name of the list and description is set to the list description (truncated if it runs beyond Spotify's 300 character limit)
-- Currently multi-page lists cannot be combined and must instead be passed individually

 #### Option 3: Use Current Boomkat Bestsellers List